 Renting a Vacation Apartment in Nice

-Ok, so back to regular vacation rentals: Not only do they offer a more authentic experience, but they are still less expensive per night than conventional hotels, but also you save a lot more as you are no longer obligated to go out for every meal, and having a kitchen allows you take take advantage of the fabulous open-air markets and delectable food finds in Old Nice.
+Ok, so back to regular short term vacation rentals: Not only do they offer a more authentic experience, but they are still less expensive per night than conventional hotels, plus you save a lot more since you are no longer obligated to go out for every meal, and having a kitchen allows you take take advantage of the fabulous open-air markets and delectable food finds in Old Nice.

 With Airbnb, VRBO, and Holiday Lettings, you can pay a partial amount up front when you book (credit card, debit card or paypal), but they hold your funds and don’t transfer even a centime to the apartment owner until after you have arrived and have been in the apartment for 24-hours, to be sure that everything is exactly as promised.